-As described in the GRAPH_DIRECTION= option, if the graph is undirected, the from and to labels are interchangeable.
+As described in the GRAPH DIRECTION= option, if the graph is undirected, the from and to labels are interchangeable.
 If you define this graph as undirected, then reciprocal links (for example, $D \to E$ and $E \to D$) are treated as the same link, and duplicates are removed.
 The network solver takes the first occurrence of the link and ignores the others.
-To see warnings about duplicates, set LOGLEVEL=3.
-By default, GRAPH DIRECTION=UNDIRECTED, so to declare the graph as undirected you can just omit this option.
+By default, GRAPH_DIRECTION=UNDIRECTED, so to declare the graph as undirected you can just omit this option.